jsms90/master-reference/london-curriculum.md

 # London Curriculum

-Welcome to the coursebook for FAC!
+Welcome to the curriculum for FAC London!

 For general information, including an overview of the course, applicable across the curriculum [start here](general/README.md).